djoos-cookbooks/newrelic/README.md

 Usage
 =====

-1. Add one of the recipes to your run list:
+1. Add one or more of the recipes to your run list:
     * include `recipe[newrelic]` in a run list to implicly run `recipe[newrelic:repository]` and `recipe[newrelic::server-monitor]`
     * include one or more recipes explicitly in a run list:
         * `recipe[newrelic::repository]`